ι< CONTENTS < PREV HOME NEXT > INDEX >ι

 deus ex machina n a plot device in which a seemingly hopeless situation is saved by the introduction of an unexpected power or event that has not featured previously in the story.
 It is generally regarded as a poor storytelling technique.

 With the exception of David Pelham's departure, 1979 was something of an annus mirabilis for Penguin sf, with more titles released than any other year in the company's history.
-Eight of the ten John Wyndham titles with Peter Lord covers appeared that year, plus nineteen titles in a new series with a new sf logo in the top right corner of the cover: a little coloured box with the SF letters sporting go-fast stripes on their trailing edge and a penguin sandwiched between them.
+Eight of the ten John Wyndham titles with Peter Lord covers appeared that year, plus nineteen titles in a new series with a new sf logo in the top right corner of the cover.
+The logo was a coloured box with S and F trailing go-fast stripes and a penguin sandwiched in between.

-Published in Penguin Books June 1979 with a cover illustration by Adrian Chesterman.
+Published by Penguin Books June 1979 with a cover illustration by Adrian Chesterman.

-The series was intended to demonstrate Penguin's renewed commitment to its sf list, which had all but dried up over the past few years, and it was backed by a marketing campaign that included advertisements, competitions, bookmarks, posters and other promotional material.
+The series was intended to demonstrate Penguin's renewed commitment to its sf list, which had all but dried up over the past few years, and it was backed by a marketing campaign that included advertisements, bookmarks, competitions and other promotional material.
 Four new titles and a reprint of Alfred Bester's Tiger!
-Tiger! launched the series in June 1979, although the timing was anything but arbitrary, as two months later the World Science Fiction Convention made its third visit to the UK.
-For Penguin's sf editor, Paul Sidey, this meant a trip to the seaside, for unlike the London Worldcons in 1957 and 1965, this one was in Brighton on the south coast of England.
+Tiger! launched the series in June 1979, though the timing was anything but arbitrary as two months later the World Science Fiction Convention made its third visit to the UK.
+For Penguin's sf editor Paul Sidey this meant a trip to the seaside, for unlike the London Worldcons in 1957 and 1965 this one was in Brighton on the south coast of England.

 First published 1977.

-Published in Penguin Books June 1979 with a cover illustration by Adrian Chesterman.
+Published by Penguin Books June 1979 with a cover illustration by Adrian Chesterman.

 First published 1977.

-Published in Penguin Books June 1979 with a cover illustration by Adrian Chesterman.
+Published by Penguin Books June 1979 with a cover illustration by Adrian Chesterman.

 The series eventually grew to 29 titles, with all but one featuring artwork by Adrian Chesterman, a graduate from the Royal College of Art in London, whose agent was a friend of Pelham's.
 The latter had commissioned the covers prior to leaving Penguin and the books came out over the next few years with the final one appearing in 1982.